 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 However, the protection the vaccine offers goes down with time, and medical experts have recommended a supplemental dose after two to six months, commonly referred to as a booster shot.
-And as the vaccine’s first-year anniversary approaches, questions have started to emerge about who can get another round of protection and when.

 The logistics around when and who can get a booster shot can be tricky, but don’t worry — here’s what Texans need to know.

 A booster shot is a supplementary dose of a vaccine administered some time after the initial series of shots that enhances protection against an infection, said Saroj Rai, a senior scientific advisor at the Texas Department of State Health Services.